Introduction

 - Pepper

-- Plantains (when very ripe - totally black and mushy)
+- Plantains (when very ripe — black and soft)

 - Plum